Congratulations, Peter Buchanan, on 35 years as a TEC Chair!

 What tip would you give to Canadian business leaders?

 Never stop working on your emotional intelligence and relationship-building skills.
-For me, leadership is the ability to influence other people toward the attainment of your goal, and that influence is hugely based off the quality of the relationship you have with that individual.
+For me, leadership is the ability to influence other people toward the attainment of your goal, and that influence is hugely based on the quality of the relationship you have with that individual.

 Peter Buchanan (sixth FROM THE left) WITH A GROUP OF CANADIAN TEC CHAIRS IN THE EARLY 90'S AT THEIR ANNUAL GATHERING.